andrew-block/airflow-docker/README.md

 ## Getting Started

-This repository uses `Airflow 2.1.3` and `Python 3.8` but you can modify these to whatever versions you want my modifying the Dockerfile 🐳.
+This repository uses `Airflow 2.1.3` and `Python 3.8` but you can modify these to whatever versions you want by modifying the Dockerfile 🐳.

 ### Start Airflow